- Top Rated New York City Divorce Attorney

 What Is Equitable Division and How Does It Work?

 New York is an equitable distribution state.
-Equitable division means that when you file for divorce, the court divides the marital property fairly or equitably.
+Equitable division means that when you file for divorce, the court divides the property fairly or equitably.
 However, it does not automatically mean that the property will be divided into equal parts between the couple.

 The court will usually consider the following when dividing the property between the divorcing couple: